Culture of Asia: Architecture

 Asia is home to countless grandiose and iconic historic constructions, usually religious structures, castles and fortifications or palaces.
 However, after several millennia, many of the greatest buildings have been destroyed or dismantled such as the Ziggurats of Mesopotamia, most of the Great Wall of China, Greek and Hellenistic temples or the royal cities of Persia.
+The architecture of any country is a marker of its culture, history and tradition.
+The materials used, the shape, the lines, curves and colours all come together to present a masterpiece that is intricate and pleasing.

 China

 Chinese architecture has taken shape in East Asia over many centuries as the structural principles have remained largely unchanged, the main changes being only the decorative details.
 An important feature in Chinese architecture is its emphasis on articulation and bilateral symmetry, which signifies balance.
 Bilateral symmetry and the articulation of buildings are found everywhere in China, from palace complexes to humble farmhouses.
 Since the Tang dynasty, Chinese architecture has had a major influence on the architectural styles of Korea, Vietnam, and Japan.

 India

-Indian architecture is that vast tapestry of production of the Indian Subcontinent that encompasses a multitude of expressions over space and time, transformed by the forces of history considered unique to the sub-continent, sometimes destroying, but most of the time absorbing.
+Indian architecture is that vast tapestry of production of the Indian subcontinent that encompasses a multitude of expressions over space and time, transformed by the forces of history considered unique to the subcontinent, sometimes destroying, but most of the time absorbing.
 The result is an evolving range of architectural production that nonetheless retains a certain amount of continuity across history.
-Being few architectures brought by Mughals in Northern India.
-Dravidian architecture in Southern India flourished under chola's, vijayanagara, satavahana and many other south India's flourished kingdoms until the Mughals occupation and followed by Britishers in India.
+Dravidian architecture in Southern India flourished under the Chola's, Vijayanagara, Satavahana, and many other southern Indian kingdoms until the Mughals occupation and followed by Britishers in India.